sci-42ver/SDF_exercise_solution/README.md

     - I even didn't know what to do for that "general case", more specifically I didn't know what problems will have for "procedures passed as arguments and returned as values" when we assume all procedures with generic arguments ~~(so "free variables" are )~~.
     - related
       - 4.16
+- 5.7 (skip most of special features in Python)
+  See "0. skip "/" in parameter_list ..." in `SDF_exercises/chapter_5/5_7_naive_algorithm_for_operator_precedence_parser/5_7_precedence_lib.scm`.
+  - Here the exercise intends to implement transformation but not implement many new Scheme procedures for new Scheme features. so 0., 0.a., 0.b., 0.c., 0.d. are all skipped where 0.b. is supported in Racket.
 ## related with complexity analysis: better done after CRLS
 - 4.18
 ## Only give basic implementation ideas